Do you find it unsettling when your patients/clients become distressed or dissociated during appointments?

 James is Medical Director of The Grove and practises as a Consultant Psychiatrist, both in private practice and in an NHS role.
 James is a general adult psychiatrist with considerable experience working with the full range of mental health problems encountered in adulthood.

 Much of his work centres on teaching his patients how to regulate their emotions in order to manage their inner worlds.
-He has founded The Grove’s training course on emotional regulation, in collating the best technology and most effective approaches to spread the practice of these effective techniques.
+He has founded Regulate, The Grove’s training course on emotional regulation, in collating the best technology and most effective approaches to spread the practice of these effective techniques.

 James is a respected clinician both within and outside the NHS.
 One of his main areas of specialist expertise is Adult ADHD.
 He works in one of the very few London-based specialist Adult ADHD services in the NHS.
 He is on the Executive Board of UKAAN (the main professional organisation for Adult ADHD in the UK) and is UKAAN’s Training Programme Director.
 The comprehensive training programme UKAAN offers is highly regarded in the UK and further afield.

 James studied medicine in Nottingham and trained in psychiatry with the South London and Maudsley NHS Foundation Trust (Guys and St Thomas’ hospitals) and at St Mary’s Hospital.
-In recent years, he has worked as a psychiatrist to a London-based university, seeing students with mental health difficulties.

 Sarah Paton Briggs is a Director of The Grove, where she has held a management role for over 10 years producing its programme of training courses.
 In producing this emotional regulation CPD course, she has collated a highly-effective toolkit of emotional management techniques.
 Sarah is one of the tutors on this course.